SecretFox/AgentSwitcher/README.md

 **Settings**
 Switch on target change : Switches your agent when you target an enemy
 Default on combat end : Switches back to your default agent x seconds after combat ends
-Enable proximity Targeting : Automatically switches agent when specified(see proximiy list below) enemy enters proximity.
+Enable proximity switching : Automatically switches agent when specified(see proximity targeting section below for configuration) enemy enters proximity.
 ________
 Agent Slot : Agent slot used for switching (1-3)
-Print Target Race : Prints enemy race on system chat channel when targeting them
+Print race to chat : Prints enemy race on system chat channel when targeting them
+Print race as Fifo: Prints enemy race as FadeIn/FadeOut message when targeting them
 Disable on quickselect : Disables target based switching when quickselecting(left-clicking icon) agent
 Default delay : Wait time for "Default on combat end" option
-Agent display : Creates moveable text which displays currently equipped agent
+Display active agent : Creates moveable text which displays currently equipped agent
 Use agent name on display : Whether display should show agents name or damage bonus.
 Use agent name on quickselect : Whether quickselect should show agents name or damage bonus.
+Proximity Switching list: See "Proximity Switching" section
 ________
+Range : When distance is not specified in the proximity list this value will be used
+Rate : How often tracked proximity distance is checked
+________
-Proximity targeting:
+### Proximity Switching:
 Format \<Name/ZoneID\>|\<Agent/Build/Outfit\>|\<Distance/Trigger\>|\<Role\>.
 Only name is required.

 **Name/zoneID**